Book Book Your Stay

 The short version

 Mammoth Cave is ~20 min from Duck Creek Village Inn and fits travelers who want one of utah's largest lava tubes—dixie national forest.
-Mammoth Cave is one of the largest lava tubes in Utah, with over 2,200 feet of passage and four chambers on the Markagunt Plateau in Dixie National Forest.
+Mammoth Cave is one of the largest lava tubes in Utah, with over 2,200 feet of passage on the Markagunt Plateau in Dixie National Forest.

 Quick facts